Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/config_additional_disk/guide.en-ie.md

 ### Mounting the new storage space

 > [!warning]
->OVHcloud is providing you with services for which you are responsible, with regard to their configuration and management.
-You are therefore responsible for ensuring they function correctly.
+> OVHcloud provides services for which you are responsible with regard to their configuration and management.
+It is therefore your responsibility to ensure that they function correctly.
 >
->If you encounter any difficulties performing these actions, please contact a [specialist service provider](/links/partner) and/or discuss the issue with our community on https://community.ovh.com/en/.
-OVHcloud cannot provide you with technical support in this regard.
+> This guide is designed to assist you in common tasks as much as possible.
+Nevertheless, we recommend contacting a [specialist service provider](/links/partner) or reaching out to [our community of users](/links/community) if you experience any issues.
 >

 #### On a Linux VPS